Electronic Deposition of Theses: Guidance for Supervisors

 - information where the revelation to the public might have an adverse effect on public health.

-Students should restrict access to a thesis containing highly sensitive information for as long as necessary.
-The embargo period may have to be indefinite if the risks are high.
+Students should restrict access to a thesis containing highly sensitive information indefinitely.

 What do I need to know?

-Making a thesis available online is equivalent to writing a journal article/monograph: the publisher usually asks the author to secure copyright permissions for material used within the publication which was not created/authored by the writer.
+Making a thesis available online is equivalent to publishing a journal article/monograph: the publisher usually asks the author to secure copyright permissions for material used within the publication that was not created by the author.

 What training is available to students?

-A combination of face-to-face training sessions and a Blackboard module for students on creating an e-thesis cover copyright issues in depth.
-Students are made aware of the fair dealing defence for criticism or review.
-This defence allows students to use a reasonable proportion of published source material within their work for the purposes of critique or review without having to obtain explicit permission to use it.
+A combination of classroom training sessions and a Blackboard module for students on creating their e-thesis cover copyright issues in depth.
+Students are made aware of the fair dealing defence for criticism, review, or quotation.
+These exceptions enable reasonable reuse of published source material within their work for the purposes of commentary or critique without having to obtain explicit permission.

 When do students have to obtain copyright permission to use source material?

-Students are encouraged to seek permission to use material which falls outside of the scope of the fair dealing defence.
-This may include use of whole images (particularly photographs or diagrams), reproduction of excerpts of unpublished works, and lengthy inclusions of literary works (such as whole poems).
+Students are encouraged to seek permission to use material which falls outside of the scope of applicable copyright exceptions.
+This might include whole images (particularly photographs reproduced at a high resolution or larger size than necessary, or used for purposes other than genuine, germane criticism or review), reproduction of quotations from unpublished works, and lengthy excerpts from literary works (such as whole poems).
 Some literary estates are known to be obstructive to research and you should advise based on the knowledge and experience you have.
-If students use archives, libraries, museums and galleries to obtain their sources, they must ask for permission to include the reproductions of their sources in the online version of their thesis.
+If students use archives, libraries, museums and galleries to obtain their sources, they must ask for permission to reproduce material in the online version of their thesis.

 What if permission isn't granted, or a fee needs to be paid?

 Students are under no obligation to pay any money to a copyright holder.
-If the copyright holder asks for a sum of money or expressly denies permission to reproduce their work, a student may include the work in the hard copy version of the thesis but must indicate in Section 3 of the Thesis Deposit Form that the thesis should not be made available online.
+If the copyright holder asks for a sum of money or expressly denies permission to reproduce their work, a student may include the work in the assessed version of the thesis but must indicate in Section D of the Thesis Deposit Form that the thesis should not be made available online.

 How long does copyright last?

-Copyright applies to all types of creative work (including databases and software) and lasts for 70 years from the death of the creator.
-This means that most if not all material from the 20th century will probably still be in copyright, as well as some material from the late 19th century.
+Copyright protects all types of creative work (including databases and software) and, as a general rule, lasts for 70 years from the death of the creator.
+This means that some material from the late 19th century is still protected by copyright in the UK.
+There are some anomalies to the general rule, and currently all unpublished literary, dramatic and musical works of known authorship will be protected until at least the end of 2039.
 Research students dealing with material from the late 19th century onwards will need to be especially familiar with copyright restrictions.

 What about images and other works which are on the Internet?

-Content on the Internet is still subject to copyright unless there is a statement expressly stating that the work is in the public domain (meaning copyright has expired).
-Students may use works which are licensed by any of the Creative Commons licences provided that they abide by the licence terms.
+Copyright protection is automatic, and most online content is likely to be protected.
+It is prudent to assume that copyright subsists unless the work is accompanied by a statement expressly indicating that the work is in the public domain (meaning copyright has expired).
+Some copyright holders make work available for free reuse; students may use works which are licenced under any of the Creative Commons licences provided that they abide by the licence terms.

 Why is it important to respect copyright?

-Publishers expect authors to have obtained permission to use third party material in articles or papers that are written for them, and author-publisher agreements usually include a disclaimer to state that no intellectual property rights have been infringed.
-Seeking permission for use of works in an online version of a thesis is good academic practice that students should be encouraged to undertake.
+Publishers expect authors to have obtained permission to use third party material in articles or papers that are written for them, and author-publisher agreements often require the author to warrant that no intellectual property rights have been infringed.
+Seeking permission, where necessary, to reuse works in an online thesis is standard academic practice that students should be strongly encouraged to adopt.
 Copyright infringement is not without consequences and the University could suffer reputational and possibly financial damage if other people's copyright is not respected.
-Research funding bodies often expect the research they fund to be made publicly available.
-It is important that researchers engender a culture of respect not only for one another but also for those who create the source material they use.
+Research funding bodies often expect the research they fund to be made publicly available and it is important that researchers engender a culture of respect not only for one another but also for those who create the source material they use.